Carlos Reygadas: Post Tenebras Lux (2012)

+In 2025, Reygadas was appointed as a member of the jury at the 78th Locarno Film Festival for Concorso Internazionale – Main Competition.

 Directorial style

 Reygadas’s use of nonprofessional actors shows influence from Italian neorealist philosophies on cinema.
 While this is a characteristic found in many independent movies, Reygadas also engages with his actors while guiding them through an internal process by which they can embody scenes that are both physically and emotionally demanding.
 Reygadas has metaphorically likened the relation between a director and his or her actors to a complete vote of confidence in which both take a risk and enter an adventure: "Pretend I'm a climber and invite you to the Everest.
 I tell you that I have gone twice and there are certain risks: you can have a stroke, fall, or die because of an avalanche.
 You decide whether or not to go up with me.
 And that's it."
 For him, cinema is closer to poetry than to the dramatic arts and hence more focused on capturing the essence of a character through the person filmed than the individual's acting ability.

 Reygadas’ use of long takes and wide shots have been said to depict the sublime as an aesthetic quality found in nature, that can manifest itself both as a frightening vital force and in more subtle ways.
 He has opted to shoot all but two of his films in CinemaScope.